Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Michigan is home to quite a few degree and certificate programs designed specifically to prepare substance abuse counselors for certification at every level.
 A large number of schools like Mott Community College and Grand Rapids Community College offer certificate programs in addiction studies.

-But many schools here also offer full undergraduate degree programs in substance abuse counseling.
-For example, at the associate level, Lake Superior State University offers an Associate’s in Substance Abuse Prevention and Treatment, while at the bachelor’s level, the University of Detroit Mercy offers a BS in Addiction Studies.
+Many schools here also offer full undergraduate degree programs in substance abuse counseling.
+At the associate level, Lake Superior State University offers an Associate’s in Substance Abuse Prevention and Treatment.
+At the bachelor’s level, the University of Detroit Mercy offers a BS in Addiction Studies.

 A number of schools also offer opportunities for career changers.
-For example, Western Michigan University offers a post-bachelor’s Clinical Addition Certificate.
+Western Michigan University offers a post-bachelor’s Clinical Addiction Certificate.

 Central Michigan University